-By Kathy Witt
+By: Kathy Witt

 Ever since its founding in 1798 by a Revolutionary War colonel – and even before – Richmond, Kentucky, has been a town busy making history.

-Following skirmishes with Native Americans in 1775, Daniel Boone and a party of explorers laid out what would become Kentucky’s second settlement at Fort Boonesborough.
+In 1775, Daniel Boone and a party of explorers laid out what would become Kentucky’s second settlement at Fort Boonesborough.
 During the Civil War, Union and Confederate armies clashed mightily at the Battle of Richmond.
 Meanwhile, Cassius Clay (whose father had fought alongside Daniel Boone to defend the fort) campaigned for equal rights for African-Americans while serving as the U.S. minister to Russia.

 And while these three landmark events certainly define Richmond’s history, the city and surrounding area offer much more for visiting couples and families.